Is DVC Right for You?

 Let’s be honest.
 DVC is not cheap.
 You pay upfront for points plus yearly dues.
 The sticker shock is real.
 Some buyers panic.
 Others shrug.
 Your reaction says a lot about your financial comfort.

 If you vacation often at deluxe resorts, DVC can save money long term.
 If you usually stay moderate or off-site, it rarely does.
-This is not about prestige.
-It’s about math.
+This is not about prestige — it’s about math.
 You need enough trips to justify the investment.

 Resale points can lower your cost, but they come with limits.
 You’ll still pay dues every year.
 You’ll still face booking rules.